grannycart/by-sound-alone_source/dc-manuscript/4_Chapter.md

 "Naw, Herschel's not a pet, I told ya --- he's a fuckin' upgrade to the _Gnat_!
 See I got him from a guy on the dock.
 He's specially trained to look for his home roost on a submarine on the surface of the ocean.
 His roost is on the _Gnat_ now, and I've been taking care of him.
 Soon he'll realize the _Gnat_ is his home.
 Then I just give him to you guys, and when you need me, you can send Herschel out to find the _Gnat_ with a message tied to his leg."

 "Umm.
-Why would we use a pigeon instead of, say, the fuckin' radio?"
+Why would we use a pigeon instead of, say, the radio?"

 "Well, I realized that with the modifications I was making to the engine, the _Gnat_ is now so loud inside that I can't hear the radio while the diesel is running.
 I needed another way to communicate with you guys, and Herschel seemed perfect.
 Messages by pigeon are also more secure than radio."

-"A pigeon..." said Percy skeptically.

-"But if you have the _Gnat's_ hatch closed, how will you know when Herschel has returned to you?" asked Hemi.
-"It is not like you will be able to hear him tapping on the hatch with his beak..."

-"An astute fuckin' question my large friend.
-I don't want to leave the hatch open all the time.
-So I'm going to add a small hatch in the sail --- a hole just big enough for a pigeon.
-When Herschel has a message for me, he can just come in through his hatch.
-I only need Herschel when I'm running on the surface with the loud diesels, underwater we can just use ship-to-ship --- and keep Herschel's hatch closed, of course."

-Hemi grinned.
-"I cannot wait to meet Herschel.
-I volunteer to take responsibility for him while he's on board the _Prospect_.
-And I will ask Chips to help you with your pigeon hatch."

-"This seems fuckin' ridiculous to me," said Percy.
+"A pigeon..." said Percy.
+"Seems fuckin' ridiculous to me."

 "Sylvia, this pigeon goes a long way towards addressing the problem we had with communicating with Shakes.
 You asked me to talk with him about that, and here is an answer... maybe not a great answer, but I think Herschel could work.
-If we could figure out how we could launch him from the _Prospect_ while we are submerged, he would be a perfect communication medium...."
+If we could just figure out how we could launch him from the _Prospect_ while we are submerged, he would be a perfect communication medium..."
 Hemi trailed off, envisioning some kind of pigeon buoy they could release at depth.

 Captain Percy rolled her eyes.
 "Whatever.
 Don't ever say I'm a captain who isn't willing to give new technology a fucking try.
 We'll take the pigeon aboard as our eighth crew member on a trial basis.
 Captain Shakes: how about a meal?"